You want smart political talk without the meltdowns?

 Yeah, John Elway was a great quarterback.

-Dan Marino was a great quarterback, but Dan Marino couldn't get the ring his whole career, but he was with Miami.
+But Dan Marino couldn't get the ring his whole career, but he was with Miami.

 And an excellent businessman.

-Um I used to love Kenny Stabler back in the day.
+I used to love Kenny Stabler back in the day.

-Roger Stauback.
+Roger Stahlbach.

 Dak.